 When Does “Johnny Tremain” (1943) Take Place?

-“Johnny Tremain” is a historical fiction war novel written by Esther Forbes and released September 9th, 1943.
+“Johnny Tremain” is a historical fiction war novel written by Esther Forbes that released September 9th, 1943.
+So when is "Johnny Tremain" set?

 It takes place in the years: